aemlek/P3SNet/README.md

 ## Usage

-Our code is based on PyTorch 1.2.0, CUDA 10.0 and python 3.7.
+Our code is based on PyTorch 1.6.0, CUDA 10.2 and python 3.8.

 We recommend using conda for installation:

 conda env create -f environment.yml

-After installing dependencies, build deformable convolution:
+[Optional] For time comparison, we used Pytorch-Correlation-extension by modifying it.

-cd nets/deform_conv && bash build.sh
+cd model/ && python setup_cpu.py install

+After installation change the correlation1D function in submodule.py

 ## Results